 \section{Equivalence of GDS Dual with Product of Cohomology Phases}

 We now tailor our discussion to the symmetry group that contains an internal symmetry group~$\ZZ_2$, the overall flip.
-Let us fix a nontrivial homogeneous representative $\omega_k$ of $H^k(\ZZ_2; \ZZ_2 \subset \RR/\ZZ)$ as \footnote{ The cochain can shown to be a cocycle by direct computation; in order for the coboundary of $\omega$ to assume a nonzero value there should not be any triple repetition in the argument, but then any double repetition in the argument yields two terms that cancel with each other, and alternating arguments gives two nonzero terms which cancel.
-The chain $\omega$ is not a coboundary since $\sum_{\vec x} (\delta \lambda)(e,\vec x) = 0 \mod 1$ for any homogeneous $\lambda:G^{k+1} \to \{0, 1/2\}$. }
+Let us fix a nontrivial homogeneous representative $\omega_k$ of the unique nonzero cohomology class in $H^k(\ZZ_2; \ZZ_2 \subset \RR/\ZZ) = \ZZ_2$ as \footnote{ The cochain can shown to be a cocycle by direct computation; in order for the coboundary of $\omega$ to assume a nonzero value there should not be any triple repetition in the argument, but then any double repetition in the argument yields two terms that cancel with each other, and alternating arguments gives two nonzero terms which cancel.
+The chain $\omega$ is not a coboundary since $\sum_{\vec x} (\delta \lambda)(e,\vec x) = 0 \bmod 1$ for any homogeneous $\lambda:G^{k+1} \to \{0, 1/2\}$. }